plumlife/plumtree/README.md

 plumtree
 ========

-**NOTE: this is Plum's fork of the original `plumtree` library that has swapped out `eleveldb` and Basho's `leveldb` forks for `lets`.
+**NOTE: this is Plum's fork of the original `plumtree` library, we've swapped out `eleveldb` and Basho's `leveldb` forks for `lets`.
 Please read below in the "Plum's Fork" section as there are important performance considerations to be aware of before you use this.**

 Plumtree is an implementation of Plumtree[1], the epidemic broadcast protocol.
 It is extracted from the implementation in riak_core[2].
 Instead of the riak_core ring and riak's ring gossip protocol, it includes a